top of page

 Is Monterey Worth Visiting?
 (Travel Guide Summary)

-• Easy access from San Francisco (2–2.5 hours) and San Jose (1–1.5 hours)
+• Easy access from the Bay Area, about 2–2.5 hours from San Francisco and 1–1.5 hours from San Jose

 Follow Our Adventures